Lifesaving Care Delivered in the Community

 Testing is key to epidemic control.
 It is the only way a person can know if they have HIV.
 Without early testing, people often are diagnosed late in the course of their illness when it is harder to treat and often lack the knowledge they need to prevent transmission of the virus.
 HIV testing is the critical entry point to life-saving HIV care and treatment for people who test positive.
 For those who test negative, testing services are an important link to prevention services, such as pre-exposure prophylaxis (PrEP), voluntary medical male circumcision (VMMC), condoms and risk reduction counseling.

-Since 2001, Jhpiego has supported HIV testing service programs in 24 countries, providing almost 15 million people with testing services, and linking nearly 525,000 people living with HIV to care and treatment services.
+Since 2001, Jhpiego has supported HIV testing service programs in 24 countries, providing nearly 20 million people with testing services, and linking more than 626,000 people living with HIV to care and treatment services.
 We have achieved this by:

 Biomedical Tools